itb-community/ITB-ModLoader/api.md

 ### `newGameClickHook`

-Fired when the New Game button in main menu is clicked (does not account for the confirmation popup when trying to start a new game while still having a game you can return to).
+Fired when the New Game button in main menu is clicked (does not account for the confirmation popup when trying to start a new game while still having a game you can return to -- for that, use [`mainMenuLeavingHook`](#mainmenuleavinghook)).

 Example:
 ```lua